marcantondahmen/automad/README.md

 ## Migrating Content

-In order to migrate an old Automad installation to the new version 2, follow these steps:
+In order to migrate an old Automad installation to the new version 2, please follow the [migration giude](https://automad.org/version-2#migration) in the documentation.

-1. Set up a fresh Automad installation in a new directory somewhere next to your old version 1 site.
-2. Change into the main directory of that new installation and use the following command in ordert to migrate your content:

-    ```bash
-    php automad/console migrate /path/to/version-1/site
-    ```

-3. After the migration is finished, you can delete the two backup directories that have been created before moving your content.

 ## Documentation